 As stated previously, the 2-year storm discharge is regarded as the channel-forming or dominant discharge that transports the majority of a stream's sediment load and therefore actively forms and maintains the channel.
-A comparison of stream dynamics and channel geometry for the 2-year discharge provided insight regarding the relative stability of the system and helped to identify areas in need of restoration.
+A comparison of stream dynamics and channel geometry for the 2-year discharge provides insight regarding the relative stability of the system and helps to identify areas in need of restoration.

-The 10-year storm discharge was included to analyze the level of service of bridge and culvert stream crossings.
+The 10-year storm discharge is being included to analyze the level of service of bridge and culvert stream crossings.
 Occurring less frequently than the 2-year storm, the flood stage associated with this storm can result in more significant safety hazards to residents.
-All stream crossings (bridges and culverts) were analyzed against this storm to see if they are performing at safe levels.
+All stream crossings (bridges and culverts) will be analyzed against this storm to see if they are performing at safe levels.

 The 100-year storm discharge is used by the Federal Emergency Management Agency (FEMA) to delineate floodplain inundation zones in order to establish a Flood Insurance Rate Map (FIRM) for a given area.
-The 100-yr HEC-RAS models were built in compliance with FEMA standards and were included to map the limits of these floodplain inundation zones.
-This mapping provided a means to assess which properties are at risk to flooding by a 100-yr storm event.
+The 100-yr HEC-RAS models have been built in compliance with FEMA standards and are being included to map the limits of these floodplain inundation zones.
+This mapping provides a means to assess which properties are at risk to flooding by the 100-yr storm event.